hmdmph/helm-charts/mongo-pod-labeler/README.md

 incompatible or breaking changes that require manual actions.

 ### 0.1.0
-This is the initial version of the crateDB chart with the minimal configuration/ settings.
+This is the initial version of the mongo-pod-labeler chart with the minimal configuration/ settings.

 ## Configuration

-The following table lists main configurable most common parameters of the CrateDB chart and their default values:
+The following table lists main configurable most common parameters of the mongo-pod-labeler chart and their default values:

 | Parameter                       | Description                                           | Default                |
 |---------------------------------|-------------------------------------------------------|------------------------|